planetfederal/qgis-suite-plugin/doc/source/intro.rst

 - *Delete resource when deleting layer*.
 If this parameter is checked, the resource that is part of a layer will also be deleted from its corresponding store if the layer is deleted.

+- *Overwrite layers when uploading group*.
+When uploading a group, if this option is not enabled, the Explorer will try to reuse layers that already exist in the catalog.
+If a layer with the same name already exist, it will be used for the group, and the corresponding QGIS layer will not be uploaded.
+Check it if you want all layers to be imported, overwriting layers with the same name that might exist in the catalog.

 Styling limitations
 *******************